ldynia/git-workshop/readme.md

 * **date** - time of contribution.
 * **message** - message associated with commit.

-I have to admit `git log` doesn't display the information in the nicest way.
+I have to admit that `git log` doesn't display the information in the nicest way.
 My favorite tool for working with git log is [tig](https://jonas.github.io/tig/).
 I higly recomend to install it.

 ## Push
 Going with the flow, the next step is to upload our first commit to cloud (origin).
-We can achive it with `git push` command. **Remember to change your user name**.
+We can achive it with `git push` command. **Remember to change your user name!!!**.

 ```bash
 ludd@E7450:~/git-workshop$ git push origin master